MatiasVereecke/course-linux-essentials/Final_Linux.md

 Choose os and storage and press write.

 ## HEADless system | SSH | ip from MAC-address
 Add a file "ssh" to the boot partition of the card.
-Now we need to connect with ssh using the ip address.
-We can try using raspberry as the ip but this most likely wont work.
+Connect with ssh using the ip address.

-mac-address (ethernet):
+mac-address (ethernet): own mac
 To find out the ip we can use the command tcpdump -vvv -i -interface- | grep -mac-

 First start the command